rage/java-programming/data/week3/1-discovering-errors.md

 </sample-output>

 Note that the exception message shows again useful information which helps us in finding what happened.
 In particular, we see that an `InputMismatchException` occured and that the `Scanner`tool was involved in this exception.
-Moreover, the message also occurs where the error in our code occured, in this case on line 7 of the `Example` program.
+Moreover, the message also occurs where the error in our code occurred, in this case on line 7 of the `Example` program.
 Combining this information, we are often able to figure out what triggered the exception to be thrown.

+As long as you are the person using the code, you can often fix the error, for example by making sure to give input of the correct type.
+However, if some other user uses your program, you don't have the same level of control.
+We will explore methods to deal with run-time errors in these cases later in the course.

 ## Logical Errors